 At 11-hectares, Hollinhurst Wood is a natural wonderland.
 It’s a designated Site of Geological or Ecological Importance because of the vast array of plants that can be found in the meadow and woodlands.
 Come in spring to see the ground carpeted in bluebells or visit in summer to see a colourful mixture of devil’s-bit scabious, sneezewort and harebells.
 The woods and hedgerows are popular with birds, so keep your eyes peeled for our feathered friends.

 Hollinhurst Wood, Wood Lane, Hollinhurst, Leeds, West Yorkshire, LS26 8AW.

 Another Site of Ecological and Geological Importance, Kippax Meadows is an 8-hectare swatch of meadow, wildflower garden and scrub.
-It’s home of an array of cool and unusual plants, including dewberries, bee orchids and smooth tare.
-Butterflies and bumblebees are regular guests here, but they’re not the only creatures you can see here.
+It’s home to an array of cool and unusual plants, including dewberries, bee orchids and smooth tare.
+Butterflies and bumblebees are regular guests, but they’re not the only creatures you can see here.
 From tortoises and peacocks to kestrels, red kites and buzzards, it’s perfect for wildlife spotting.

 Kippax Meadows, Cromwell Rise, Mount Pleasant, Kippax, Leeds, West Yorkshire, LS25 7AT.

 A former colliery, Ledston Luck pit was sunk in the 1870s and became part of Selby superpit.
 The pit closed in 1986 and has been returned to nature – it’s now home to a mix of woodlands, ponds and meadows.
 During the summer, it’s an explosion of colour as the area is home to over 4,000 orchids.
 You can spot damselfly and dragonfly around the pond or raise your eyes to the skies to see woodpeckers, grasshopper warblers and yellowhammers.